llimllib/ipaddress/README.md

 ipaddress
 =========

-A library with some convenient ip address functions in go
+A library with some convenient ip address functions missing from the go standard library.

 Right now, contains three functions: